alsora/ros2-code-examples/README.md

 ## ROS2 CLI (command line interface)

 Note that these commands comes from a Python package.
-So if you have disabled them (i.e. when cross-compiling) they will not be available.
+So if you have disabled Python support (i.e. when cross-compiling) they will not be available.

  - See a list of available commands